omerblau/neural-network/README.md

 The project uses pre-processed MNIST data in CSV format to focus on the neural network training.
 The CSV files are large (the training set has 60,000 rows and 785 columns, totaling 47,100,000 cells).

-Download the data files directly to your computer using the following links:
+Download the data files directly to your computer using the following links (not required):

+*Note: To open this link in a new tab without leaving this page, you can right-click it and select "Open link in new tab," or hold down `Ctrl` (or `Cmd` on Mac) while clicking.*

 - **Training Data**: [Download MNIST-train.csv](https://drive.google.com/uc?export=download&id=1I85Rsx7rN-iAqDlg4esurDoWeogwrF-N)
 - **Test Data**: [Download MNIST-test.csv](https://drive.google.com/uc?export=download&id=1qPomi9_mzL51lZrheAvZjfn_ECJtlvyC)

-Place the downloaded CSV files in the project directory.

 ### Notes on Hyperparameter Tuning